ktorio/ktor-documentation/topics/Routing_in_Ktor.md

 ### Regular expression {id="regular_expression"}

 Regular expressions can be used with all defining route handlers functions: `route`, `get`, `post`, and so on.

-For example:
+> To know more about regular expressions, see [Kotlin documentation](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex/).

+Let's write a route matches any path that ends with `/hello`.

 ```kotlin
 import io.ktor.server.routing.*